Is an Education Degree Worth It?

 Follow these strategies to get the best return on your education investment:

-1. Choose a public in-state university – the lowest tuition option with the fastest payback period (0.8-1.6 years)
+1. Choose a public in-state university – typically the lowest tuition option, which generally delivers the fastest payback

 2. Target shortage subjects – math, science, special education, and bilingual education teachers are in high demand and may qualify for signing bonuses